Rose May is a stay-at-home mom who loves gardening, home decorating, and cooking.

 I'm a wife and stay-at-home mother of two wonderful children.
 Some of my favorite hobbies include gardening and home decorating.
 Isn't it great that the Chia Pet combines my love of gardening and home décor?

 These whimsical plants make wonderful additions to my family home and are nice gifts for friends.
 I'm not the only one who enjoys growing them.
 Both of my children, Rudy, who is in Year 4 (We live in England, so in the US, it'll be 3rd grade), and Sarah, who will be entering Year 2 (1st grade), enjoy growing them, too.
 Sarah really loved the Hello Kitty Chia Pet, and she grew it all by herself—I was so proud of her!
 Although things can get messy, these plants are great to have in a home.

 Since I wasn't entirely sure how they worked, I did a little research.
 Chia Pets are terracotta figurines that you put chia seeds on.
 After watering them daily, the seeds sprout within a few weeks.
 They look really cool and have been around since the early '80s.
 There are many different types—from animals to cartoon characters and even presidents!
-Just take a look at the characters!
+Take a look at all the characters!

 1. They're easy!